pcwerk/jurassic/README.md

 # shells

+This repository contains a series of tutorials designed to get users quickly up and running with shell programming and automation.
+We will touch a number of areas, including **bash**, **perl**, **python**, etc.  To goal is to get something done quickly and not necessarily pretty.

+## Finding Needles in a Haystack

 Let us assume a simple data file which contains IP addresses scattered throughout the document.
 Our objective is to count up the number of unique class C subnets.

+### The Linux Way

 ```text
 client 10.10.255.2 requests host1.domain.com